 The BSP said it will approve up to 7 digital banks in the Philippines!
-Application deadline is August 31, 2021.
+Application deadline was August 31, 2021.
 More digital accounts or virtual accounts are being issued by long-time licensed non-digital banks.

 Table of contents: